-Personal Rapid Transit (PRT), Personal Automated Transport (PAT), PodCar, ITM and ATN Quicklinks
+Personal Rapid Transit (PRT), Personal Automated Transport (PAT), PodCar, IPM and ATN Quicklinks

-Note: Some people are beginning to use the term Personal Automated Transport (PAT) instead of PRT which is more commonly used.
-Both terms refer to the same set of ideas and are used interchangably on this page.
+Note: Some people are useing the term Personal Automated Transport (PAT) instead of PRT which is more commonly used.
+Both terms refer to the same set of ideas and are used interchangeably on this page.
 The same is true of the Swedish term PodCar which is also being used frequently.
 Most recently, Vectus PRT has been using Intelligent People Mover (IPM) for their system.
 Another term in common use is ATN (Automated Transit Networks)

 This is a collection of links to a variety of Personal Rapid Transit (PRT) technologies.
 These are all small vehicle technologies, designed to carry four or fewer people on an elevated guideway, or at ground level, with off-line stations.
 Larger automated systems (Group Rapid Transit - GRT) have not been included here.